Low-noise environment for probing fundamental symmetries: Introduction

+Atoms and molecules with an unpaired electron and no nuclear spin, such as the $^{174}$YbF isotopologue used in this work, are mainly sensitive to two T-violating effects -- the electron EDM, $d_e$, and a T-odd electron-nucleon interaction characterized by the parameter $C_s$.
+When the nucleus has a spin, the experiments may also be sensitive to the nuclear Schiff moment, magnetic quadrupole moment or nuclear-spin-dependent T-violating electron-nucleon interactions.
 These experiments typically search for a symmetry-violating energy level splitting induced by an applied electric field, analogous to the symmetry-conserving Zeeman splitting induced by a magnetic field.
 The measurements are difficult because they may require large electric fields and because the tiny energy difference of interest has to be distinguished from a Zeeman splitting that may be orders of magnitude larger.
 Some systems provide a natural immunity to these difficulties.
 For example, some polar diatomic molecules in $^{3} \Delta_1$ states are highly sensitive to the electron EDM, can be fully polarized using small electric fields, and have magnetic $g$-factors close to zero~\cite{DeMille2001,Vutha2010}.
 Some polyatomic molecules are also easily polarized and states can be found that are sensitive to the electron EDM but relatively insensitive to magnetic fields~\cite{Kozyryev2017b, Takahashi2023, Anderegg2023}.
 Other systems do not have all these properties but instead have other advantages, e.g. they may be easy to cool and trap, or may have very high sensitivity to the new physics of interest, or especially long coherence times.
 These experiments require exceptional control over electric and magnetic fields.
 It is often necessary to apply high electric fields while ensuring low leakage currents.
 Magnetic fields usually need to be controlled and measured carefully because excess magnetic noise may ruin the experimental sensitivity and changes in magnetic fields that correlate with electric field reversals are a source of systematic error.
-Such experiments often need to be enclosed in multi-layer magnetic shields~\cite{Yashchuk2013} or in magnetically-shielded rooms~\cite{Altarev2015}, and ultra-precise magnetometry may be necessary throughout a large volume, e.g.~\cite{Abel2020}.
+Such experiments often need to be enclosed in multi-layer magnetic shields~\cite{Yashchuk2013} or in magnetically-shielded rooms~\cite{Altarev2015Short}, and ultra-precise magnetometry may be necessary throughout a large volume, e.g.~\cite{Abel2020}.